2024 marks the End of the Aero Race Bike

 Trek provided a graph comparing the CDA change between the 2019 Madone (yellow color) and the 2023 Madone (red color) at different yaw angles.
 There is a difference at higher yaw angles, but interestingly, there is no difference at lower yaw angles or even zero degrees.
 Should that not be the case, given the explained mechanism?
 From my limited understanding, it should work better at lower yaw angles?
 Nevertheless, it is still faster, especially around 5 to 20 yaw.
 For those confused by the terms CDA and yaw, you are invited to read our previous posts on aerodynamics.

-The front of the bike is the speed zone where aero counts most.
-On the back of the bike the focus should shift towards adding comfort and saving weight.
-Not much can be improved in terms of aero.
-Make a Friend Faster
+The front of the bike represents the speed zone where aerodynamics are crucial.
+Towards the back of the bike, the focus should shift to enhancing comfort and reducing weight, as there is not much room for improvement in terms of aerodynamics.

 The graph also shows data for the 2023 Madone equipped with the newly optimized handlebar, which has been reduced in size by 3 cm (black color).
 As you can see, the improvements in aerodynamics are quite significant across the board, resulting in lower CDAs at every angle.